We hope you and your child will visit our page regularly so that you can keep updated with what’s going on in our classroom.

 We use the Read Write Inc (RWI) Programme to get children off to a flying start with their literacy skills.
 RWI is a method of teaching reading and writing that is centred around learning through phonics.

 Read Write Inc (RWI) is a phonics complete literacy programme which helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
-The programme is designed for children aged 4-7, however at Willow Tree, we continue teaching RWI to children beyond the age of 7 if they still need support in their reading.
+The programme is designed for children aged 4-7, however at St Barnabas, we continue teaching RWI to children beyond the age of 7 if they still need support in their reading.

-RWI sessions happen daily at Willow Tree Primary School.
+RWI sessions happen daily at St Barnabas.
 All children are assessed half-termly and put into appropriate groups designed to challenge them and help them progress in their reading and writing skills.
 The children work with other children who are at the same level as them in order to allow complete participation in lessons.

 Purpose – know the purpose of every activity and share it with the children, so they know the one thing they should be thinking about